danielenapo/AI_unibo/Obsidian Uni/Supervised Learning/Classification/Probabilities of classes.md

 It's a way to identify the best threshold value to transform soft predictions into crisp ones.
 Varying the threshold, the ratio of TP and FP changes
 ![[Pasted image 20230118165216.png]]
-DECREASE THRESHOLD -> RECALL INCREASES, PRECISION DECREASES
+==DECREASE THRESHOLD -> RECALL INCREASES, PRECISION DECREASES==

-The quality of the curve is summarizad by the AUC (area under curve), bigger is better.
+The qual ity of the curve is summarizad by the AUC (area under curve), bigger is better.
+AUC is a metric to compare different models

 ![[Pasted image 20230118165605.png]]